 cautious in making commitment to Mozambique's security from internal and external military pressure as well as to its economic development which subsequently compelled President Machel to consider other alternatives to meet Mozambique's needs.
 Mozambique obtained Portuguese and British assistance in training its military personnels.
 Following an agreement between Lisbon and Maputo signed in April 1982, Portugal also stepped up its supply of military equipments.
-Machel also made persistant efforts to improve Mozambique's relations with the other Western countries, including the US and also to diversify the source of economic and military assistance.
+The Mozambique's relations with the other Western countries, including the US and also to diversify the source of economic and military assistance.